François Leguat Giant Tortoise and Cave Reserve: The fauna

-Rodrigues was once home to two unique and endemic species of giant tortoise: the tall-standing, long-necked, saddle-backed Cylindraspis vosmaeri that browsed the trees and bushes; and the smaller, low, dome-shelled Cylindraspis peltastes that grazed grasses and ground vegetation.
+Rodrigues was once home to many unique, and endemic species of animals that have sadly gone extinct because of people.
+These animals include the Rodrigues night heron, Rodrigues day gecko, Rodrigues giant day gecko, Rodrigues solitaire, Rodrigues parrot, Rodrigues rail, Rodrigues pigeon, Rodrigues blue pigeon, Newton's parakeet, Rodrigues starling, Rodrigues scops owl, Geonemertes rodericana worm, a butterfly called Euploea desjardinsii, and two species of giant tortoise: the tall-standing, long-necked, saddle-backed Cylindraspis vosmaeri that browsed the trees and bushes; and the smaller, low, dome-shelled Cylindraspis peltastes that grazed grasses and ground vegetation.
 At the time of the arrival of human settlers, dense tortoise herds of many thousands were reported on Rodrigues.
 Typically for isolated island species, they were reported to have been friendly and unafraid of humans.

 By early accounts, the tall Cylindraspis vosmaeri in particular was a social animal that lived and interacted in herds, and showed no fear of humans.
 In the ensuing years, sailors and settlers slaughtered the tortoises in enormous numbers.
 Occasional individual tortoises are recorded as being found surviving in isolated valleys of the island until as late as 1802.
 They do not seem to have survived the ensuing period though, when settlers used vast fires to clear the entire island of vegetation, to access it for agriculture.

 The tortoises however, played a crucial role in the health of the island's indigenous vegetation and ecosystems.
 Their movements and grazing rejuvenated the vegetation, and the seeds of many plants needed the tortoises for dispersal and germination.

-For this reason, nearly two hundred years after the extinction of their endemic predecessors, the reserve introduced 500 Aldabra giant tortoises (Aldabrachelys gigantea) and 40 Radiated tortoises (Astrochelys radiata).
+For this reason, nearly two hundred years after the extinction of their endemic predecessors, the reserve introduced 500 Aldabra giant tortoises (Aldabrachelys gigantea), 40 radiated tortoises (Astrochelys radiata), and more recently several rescued ploughshare tortoises (Astrochelys yniphora).
 This is in order to play the role of the original species, in ensuring the health of the natural vegetation.
 Currently the population of these introduced tortoises has risen to 2000.

-Other animals include the Rodrigues Fruit Bat (Pteropus rodricensis), the rarest bat in the world and one of only three endemic animals to survive in Rodrigues (the other two are birds).
+Other animals include the Rodrigues fruit bat (Pteropus rodricensis), the rarest bat in the world and one of only three endemic animals to survive in Rodrigues.
 In 1970, only 70 of these bats remained, but extreme conservation efforts have now helped the species recover.
+The other two endemic species that can still be found on rodrigues are two species of birds.
+The Rodrigues warbler, and the Rodrigues fody.
+Almost all the other animals that are native to rodrigues have since become extinct, while two species of lizards being the Bojer's skink, and the Telfair's skink have both become locally extinct on rodrigues.